How to get a good faith estimate for medical and dental care

 (NOTE: The law dictates that at some point in the near future, Americans with insurance will get a document called an “Advanced Explanation of Benefits” which includes this estimate from their insurer.
 This part of the law is not yet in effect and the start date is yet to be determined.)

-How do I get a good faith estimate for medical care?
+How do I get a good faith estimate for medical and dental care?

-You are entitled to a good faith estimate from your health care professional (for example, the doctor) and from the health facility (for example, the hospital or surgery center).
+You are entitled to a good faith estimate from your health care professional (for example, the doctor or dentist) and from the health facility (for example, the hospital or surgery center).

-- If you schedule your appointment between 3 and 10 days in advance of the procedure, the providers (doctor and health facility) must give you a written estimate within one business day of scheduling it.
+- If you schedule your appointment between 3 and 10 days in advance of the procedure, the providers (doctors and health facilities) must give you a written estimate within one business day of scheduling it.

 - If you schedule care more than 10 days in advance of your treatment, you can expect a reply within 3 business days of scheduling.